Fabulang/stories/en/c1-revolutionary-filing-system.md

 reviews: 1
 ---

 Emile was a secretary in a bustling company.
 It was a nice place to work, but he was overlooked and underappreciated.
-His boss was a rather stern woman, Mrs. Boxer, who had a habit of chiding him for his disorganised desk.
+His boss was a rather stern woman, Mrs Boxer, who had a habit of chiding him for his disorganised desk.

 "Emile," she would sigh, tapping her foot impatiently, "this desk is a disaster.
 You'll never get that promotion if you can't even sort your pens and pencils properly."

 Fed up with the disrespect, Emile devised a plan.
 He invented a complex filing system that only he could understand.
 It was a labyrinth of codes, symbols, and colours, undecipherable to anyone but him.

-When Mrs. Boxer first saw the new system, she was impressed.
+When Mrs Boxer first saw the new system, she was impressed.
 The filing system seemed sophisticated.
 However, she couldn't locate a single document without his help.

 "Emile," she grumbled, riffling through a stack of coded papers, "what does this symbol mean?
 And why is this paper purple?"